Morphonodepredictivemodel/morphonode/README.md

 ## Ultrasound data simulation

 Data simulation can be convenient for validation purposes or to evaluate the properties of specific ultasound profiles and their impact on patients' phenotype and metatization risk.
-The **morphonode** package offers the `us.simulate` function to generate a number of different ultrasound feature vector.
-Launched without arguments, `us.simulate()` will create a generic feature vector, that can be concatenated with `new.profile` to create a new ultrasound profile.
+The **morphonode** package offers the `us.simulate` function to generate a number of different ultrasound feature vectors.
+Launched without arguments, `us.simulate()` will create a generic feature vector that, concatenated with the `new.profile` function, allows to create a new simulated profile.
 It is often convenient restrict the simulation (or part of the simulated dataset) to a specific range of values.
-Argument `y` restricts the simulation to either malignant (1) or not malignant (0), while argument `signature` restricts it to one of the MRS (i.e., LMR, MMR, HMR, MET).
+Argument `y` restricts the simulation to either malignant (y = 1) or non-malignant (y = 0) phenotypes, while argument `signature` restricts it to one of the MRSs (i.e., LMR, MMR, HMR, MET).
 Here is a list of examples:

 ```r
 # Simulate a malignant and a non-malignant ultrasound profile